dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 - flutterChannelCount: count of flutter channels (can be 0 if developer is a Dart dev only)
 - toolCount: count of the Dart and Flutter tools sending analytics
 - recordCount: count of the total number of events in the log file
+- eventCount: counts each unique event and how many times they occurred in the log file